 With more acronyms than a sporting association, the world of marketing and tech can be confusing for even the most seasoned of digi-nerds.
-We too find ourselves getting lost in the ad-speak, an occasionally need to take a step back and start talking in real language again.
+We too find ourselves getting lost in the ad-speak, and occasionally need to take a step back and start talking in real language again.
 For those of us that haven’t had to endure a bone-dry digital marketing unit at uni or an overpriced online social media course, we’ve compiled a list of the most used terms in the marketing world at the moment.

 A is for API

-Short for application programming interface.
-An API is a piece of coding which acts as a liaison between two different websites.
-It essentially allows you to sync two difference platforms (eg websites) so that they talk to each other and display the same information.
+Short for Application Programming Interface, an API is a piece of coding which acts as a liaison between two different websites.
+It essentially allows you to sync two difference platforms (e.g. websites) so that they talk to each other and display the same information.
 On a LENZO side, it allows you to link your own e-commerce store so that stock levels and prices are maintained.
 Notable Mentions: : Audience, AdWords and Algorithm, A/B Testing

 B is for B2B